Cheap Internet for Seniors

 When shopping, we could choose from seven internet plans, with prices ranging from $19.99 for a download speed of 150 Mbps to $100 monthly for 2 Gbps.
 Many of these plans could be bundled with an eligible Xfinity mobile plan to save between $20 and $45 per month on the internet cost.

 Internet customers can add the Xfinity Flex 4K streaming service at no additional charge.
 We love freebies!
 Xfinity Flex lets you view all your streaming apps in one place.
 It comes with an easy-to-use voice remote.
-We could log in to our favorite apps, like Netflix and Max, and use the voice remote to navigate.
-That is perfect for those with arthritis or mobility issues that make using remotes difficult.
+We could log in to our favorite apps, such as Netflix and Max, and use the voice remote to navigate.
+That is perfect for people with arthritis or mobility issues that make using remotes difficult.

-All plans charge a one-time $15 activation fee and equipment rental fees ranging from $15 to $25 per month.
+All plans charge a one-time $15 activation fee, and equipment rental fees range from $15 to $25 per month.
 Regardless of what you choose, Xfinity’s plans offer excellent value.
 Xfinity is also a great option for older adults who want to bundle internet, mobile, TV, home phone, or home security services.
-Remember that the plan prices above apply to the first year or two of service; prices may increase substantially after the specified time frame.
+Remember that the plan prices above apply to the first year or two of service, and prices may increase substantially after the specified time frame.

 » Learn About: Best Home Security Systems for Seniors